mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB_NNeuro.md

 In this study we evaluate propose a clear strategy to efficiently and comprehensively characterize neurobehavioral deficits in the Ts65Dn mouse model of Down Syndrome.
 This approach uses neurocognitive theory to design and select behavioral tasks that test specific hypotheses concerning the genetic disorder being studied-specifically those proposed as part of the Arizona Cognitive Task Battery (ACTB) used to study human populations with Down Syndrome.
 This approach extends the utility of mouse models by integrating the expertise of clinical neurology and cognitive neuroscience into the mouse behavioral laboratory.
 Further, by directly emphasizing the reciprocal translation of research between human disease states and the associated mouse models, we demonstrate is is possible for both groups to mutually inform each other’s research to more efficiently generate hypotheses and elucidate treatment strategies.

-#Materials and Methods

-#Animals

-In this study, 10 segmentally trisomic Ts<sup>(1716)</sup>65Dn male mice and 10 age-matched wild type littermates were obtained from Jackson Laboratories (Bar Harbor, ME) and tested at 5-7 months of age, at an average weight of 33 +/- 3.8g (standard error).
-Animals were kept on a 12-h light/dark cycle, in a temperature and humidity controlled environment with *ad libitum* access to food and water.
-All behavioral tests were conducted during the light portion of the cycle (06:00-18:00).
-Mice were housed in same-genotype groups of 2-3 per cage.
-Animal care and experimental testing procedures conformed to NIH, IACUC, and AALAC standards and protocols.

-As detailed by Jackson Laboratory, the segmentally trisomic Ts<sup>(1716)</sup>65Dn (Ts65Dn) mice have three copies of genes at the distal 15% of mouse chromosome 16 and span the region orthologous to genes on human chromosome 21.
-These extra genes, centromere, and about 5% of proximal mouse chromosome 17 are contained in the small extra chromosome derived from a reciprocal translocation.
-About 15% of the distal end of mouse chromosome 16 is fused to the centromeric end of chromosome 17 to form the small translocation chromosome.
-The translocation breaks mouse chromosome 16 just proximal to the amyloid precursor protein (*App*) gene and contains the chromosome 21-homologous genes from *App* to the telomere.
-The Ts65Dn/DnJ stock, commercially available from Jackson Laboratory, is homozygous for the wild type allele for retinal degeneration.
-The stock is maintained by repeated backcrossing of Ts65Dn females to B6EiC3H F1 hybrid males derived from a new congenic strain of C3H mice.
-This new congenic strain (C3Sn.BLiA-Pde6b+) lacks the blindness causing recessive mutant allele.

 #Behavioral Model of Arizona Cognitive Task Batteries